Skip to main content Accessibility information

 Course Summary

-Following your comprehensive training, you will have a deep understanding about the anatomy of the body from how muscles, joints and bones work, and a comprehensive understanding of physiology, neurology and pathology.
-This helps you understand what keeps a body healthy and what happens in states of disease, meaning you will be qualified and able to assess, diagnose and treat not only the site of pain, but the whole person with your expert skill set.
+During your comprehensive training, you will gain a deep understanding about the anatomy of the body including physiology, neurology and pathology.
+This helps you understand what keeps a body healthy and what happens in states of disease, meaning you will be qualified to diagnose and treat not only the site of pain, but the whole person.

 All osteopaths in the UK are regulated by the General Osteopathic Council.
-Osteopathy is a statutorily regulated profession and only graduates that hold a qualification like our Osteopathic Medicine degree from an institute recognised by the General Osteopathic Council, like Marjon, are permitted by law to practise as an Osteopath.
+Osteopathy is a statutorily regulated profession and only graduates that hold a qualification like our Osteopathic Medicine degree from an institute recognised by the General Osteopathic Council are permitted by law to practise as an Osteopath.

-Subject to a disclosure and barring check on completion of our four year integrated Master's Osteopathic Medicine you will qualify as a registered Osteopath.
-We are the only university in the South West to offer an Osteopathic Master's course which is fully accredited by the General Osteopathic Council.
+On completion of our four-year integrated Master's Osteopathic Medicine, and subject to a disclosure and barring check, you will qualify as a registered Osteopath.
+We are the only university in the South West peninsula to offer an Osteopathic Master's course which is fully accredited by the General Osteopathic Council.

 During the Master's Osteopathic Medicine you will engage in over 1000 hours of clinical practice and observation that will take place in our Osteopathy Clinic.
 The majority of these hours will take place in years three and four when you will be treating patients under the supervision of our expert tutors who are there to help, support and educate you in the clinical environment.
 This is the time to put into practice all the skills, technique, knowledge you have gained over the previous two years and develop yourself as an Osteopath.